peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Parameters:**

-* <code>bytes</code> - A byte array consisting of the two's-complement integer representation of the arbitrary-precision integer to create.
+* <code>bytes</code> - A byte array consisting of the two's-complement form (see <see cref='T:PeterO.Numbers.EDecimal'>"Forms of numbers"</see>) of the arbitrary-precision integer to create.
 The byte array is encoded using the following rules: <ul> <li>Positive numbers have the first byte's highest bit cleared, and negative numbers have the bit set.</li> <li>The last byte contains the lowest 8-bits, the next-to-last contains the next lowest 8 bits, and so on.
 For example, the number 300 can be encoded as <code>0x01, 0x2c</code> and 200 as <code>0x00, 0xc8</code>.
 (Note that the second example contains a set high bit in
  <code>0xC8</code>, so an additional 0 is added at the start to ensure it's